 A few background notes: I translated Eda Kriseová’s campaign biography of the Czech playwright, politician, and philosopher Václav Havel, which was published by St. Martin’s Press in 1993.
-In 1999, after getting a Ph.D. from Columbia University’s English department.
-Then I worked for about a year as a senior editor at the magazine Lingua Franca.
+In 1999, after getting a Ph.D. from Columbia University’s English department in early American literature, I worked for about a year as a senior editor at the magazine Lingua Franca.
 My first book, a scholarly study titled American Sympathy: Men, Friendship, and Literature in the New Nation, was published by Yale University Press in 2001; it was reviewed by American Literary History, Early American Literature, Common-Place.org, and Newsday, among others.
 I wrote introductions and notes to the Modern Library’s 2002 editions of Royall Tyler’s Algerine Captive and Charles Brockden Brown’s Wieland.
-In the 2002-2003 academic year I was a fellow at the Dorothy and Lewis B. Cullman Center for Scholars and Writers at the New York Public Library.
+In the 2002–2003 academic year I was a fellow at the Dorothy and Lewis B. Cullman Center for Scholars and Writers at the New York Public Library.
 From 2003 to 2006 I taught as an adjunct assistant professor at Columbia.

-The journal n+1 published my novella “Sweet Grafton” in its winter 2008 issue.
-Penguin will be publishing my novel Necessary Errors as a paperback original and an e-book in August 2013.
-I’ve also written review-essays for The New Yorker, The New York Review of Books, The London Review of Books, The Nation, the New York Times Book Review, and The New Republic.
+For a number of years I’ve written reviews and essays for the New Yorker, the New York Review of Books, the London Review of Books, The Nation, the New York Times Book Review, and The New Republic.
 You can find many of these articles, along with a few scholarly essays published in peer-reviewed journals, through a page on this website.
 In a number of cases, when an essay appeared, I published on this blog a reporter’s notebook—a sort of annotated bibliography of print and online sources that I consulted in my research.

 On 8 December 2009, I moderated a panel for n+1 on “Evangelicalism and the Contemporary Intellectual” (video here).
 On 23 September 2010, I gave a lecture on “Melville’s Secrets” at SUNY Geneseo, for the annual Walter Harding lecture (video here).
 From time to time I’ve been interviewed on the radio.